stacks-archive/blockstack.org/CONTRIBUTING.md

    Which branch should be used for integration of the "next release"?
       - develop
       - master
-   Branch name for "next release" development: [] develop
+   Branch name for "next release" development: [develop] develop

    How to name your supporting branch prefixes?
    Feature branches? [feature/] issue-